Stop the Payment Card!

 2. At the voucher exchange, they receive the voucher value in cash

-3. People in solidarity without a payment card receive the vouchers in exchange for cash
+3. Supportive people without a payment card receive the vouchers in exchange for cash

 How can you support?

-We also depend on donations.
-For the exchange actions, we need a financial cushion.
-Additionally, we need some money, for example, for materials like flyers or posters, small purchases like lockable tills or barcode scanners, or room rentals for information events.
+We also rely on donations.
+For the exchange actions, we need a financial buffer.
+Additionally, we require some money, for instance, for materials like flyers or posters, small purchases like lockable cash boxes or barcode scanners, or rental spaces for information events.
 Donation receipts can be issued.

-If the financial cushion is no longer needed, it would be donated to the following organizations:
+Should the financial buffer no longer be needed, it would be donated to the following organizations:

-This means that your donation will do good in any case.
+This means that your donation will always have a positive impact.

 For a world of solidarity!

-Initiatives against the payment card and exchange initiatives like ours already exist in many cities.
-We are connected nationwide in the network "Equal Social Rights for All!"
+There are already initiatives against the payment card and exchange initiatives like ours in many cities.
+We are networked nationwide within the network "Equal Social Rights for All!"
 (Website, Instagram)

 Further Information